FairyTale06/Student-Loan-Database/README.md

 # SchoolAssignment
-This is a basic Oracle SQL code file of a SIMULATED Student Loan Database for a commercial bank.
+This is a basic Oracle SQL code textfile of a SIMULATED Student Loan Database for a commercial bank.
 It contains:
   1. Create Table
   2. Insert Data